 - The development of ecologically sustainable practices to ensure the long term viability of wetlands and other aquatic resources.

 - Can a Private University Apply for the funding?

-- Answer: Headwaters are an important issue for Region 3 and if your state has headwaters, it would be ideal for you to include them as a priority.
-If you look at the Criteria for review in the RFP, page 23, it provides a point system for how each proposal will be reviewed.
-The regional priorities are given a weight of 5 points.
+- Answer: The Criteria for review in the RFP, page 22, provides a point system for how each proposal will be reviewed.
+The regional priorities are given a weight of 10 points.
 The EPA expert Review Team will use this criteria when reviewing each proposal.

 - Answer: The state’s Wetland Program Plan is a working document.
 Updates can be made to the state Wetland Program Plan and submitted to EPA as part of your proposal or anytime the state program believes it is necessary for modification at a separate time.

 - Answer: EPA believes that putting two year funds into one RFP provide applicants the ability to plan further ahead with longer term projects and to be able anticipate future funds.
 It would also reduce the administrative burden on applicants to submit one application for two years of funds, thereby reducing staff time costs and paperwork needed for each application.

 We also look for additional opportunities and funding mechanisms to achieve our goals, such as:

 - Catalog of Federal Funding Sources for Watershed Protection